Vitaphone: Process

+Vitaphone was the market leader in the early days of talking pictures, for two key reasons.
+First, the new novelty was very popular with the public, with The Jazz Singer being a monster hit.
+It was in theater owners' best interest to compete as soon as possible.
+Second, a much more practical reason was the cost.
+Converting a silent-only theater to sound was much quicker and cheaper with the Vitaphone sound-on-disc system than it was with the Movietone sound-on-film system.
+Exhibitors with limited incomes opted for Vitaphone, particularly in smaller towns.
+The Vitaphone brand name became synonymous with talking pictures in general; as early as 1928, theater organists, thrown out of work when their bosses discontinued silent pictures, placed situation-wanted ads in trade papers with the melancholy phrase "Reason for leaving due to Vitaphone."

 After the improvement of the competing sound-on-film systems, Vitaphone's disadvantages led to its retirement early in the sound era.
 Warner Bros. and First National stopped recording directly to disc and switched to RCA Photophone sound-on-film recording.
 Warner Bros. had to publicly concede that Vitaphone was being retired, but put a positive spin on it by announcing that Warner films would now be available in both sound-on-film and sound-on-disc versions.
 Thus, instead of making a grudging admission that its technology had become obsolete, Warner Bros. purported to be doing the entire movie industry a favor.

 Despite the fact that Warner Bros. still used Vitaphone as a brand name, the soundtrack-disc era was largely over by 1931.
 Many theater owners, who had invested heavily in Vitaphone equipment only a short time before, were financially unable or unwilling to replace their sound-on-disc-only equipment.
 Their continuing need for discs compelled most Hollywood studios to prepare sets of soundtrack discs for their new films, made by dubbing from the optical soundtracks, and supply them as required.
 This practice continued, although on an ever-dwindling scale, through 1937.